GeoDecConsensus/geodec/README.md

 ### Pre-requisites

-Cometbft and Hotstuff (or Bullshark - same configs) is required to create the node config files. \
+-   Cometbft and Hotstuff (or Bullshark - same configs) is required to create the node config files.

-For cometbft you can use the binary (light weight and easy) \
-For hotstuff you need to clone the repo and install cargo rust\

 -   Rust
 -   Python3

--   CometBFT
--   Hotstuff
+For cometbft you can use the binary (light weight and easy) \
+For hotstuff you need to clone the repo and install cargo rust

 Clone hotstuff